DA: Murdered doctors did not know suspect

 Teixeira, 30, lay in his bed at Tufts Medical Center covered up to his chin by a blanket during the arraignment.
 He kept his eyes closed through most of the proceeding.

 Steven Sack, a court-appointed attorney for Teixeira, entered not-guilty pleas on his behalf to two counts of murder.
-He did not argue for bail.
+He did not argue for bail and Teixeira remains hospitalized.

 Pappas said Teixeira was shot in the hand, abdomen and leg during the shootout with police.
 Teixeira mumbled, “Thank you,” at the end of the arraignment.